 curl http://localhost, which will display HTML content on your screen.

 Use the following command to install MySQL on your system.
 For the detailed instructions visit here.

 Follow the MySQL initial configuration wizard to set a new password.

 Laravel required PHP 7.2 or higher version.
 The official repositories already contains the required version’s of PHP packages.
 So, we can simply install the PHP by executing the following command:

 sudo dnf install php php-curl php-bcmath php-dom php-xml php-mbstring php-json

 Step 2 – Installing PHP Composer

-Composer is used to create new Laravel applications or installing dependencies for existing application.
+Composer is used to creating new Laravel applications or installing dependencies for an existing applications.
 Run the below commands to download and install PHP composer on your system.

 curl -sS https://getcomposer.org/installer | php mv composer.phar /usr/local/bin/composer chmod +x /usr/local/bin/composer

 Step 3 – Create Laravel Application